the-drunk-coder/megra/Tutorial/01_basic_concepts.md

 results.

 If you look at the structure above, each event is only dependent on the immediately preceding event.
 In technical terms, that's what we call a *first-order* Markov chain.
-They can give you neat results but generally aren't all that interesting.
+They sometimes can give you neat results but generally aren't all that interesting.
 That might be due to the fact that in human cognition, the expectation of the next event isn't just determined by the immediately preceding one, but by two, three or even more preceding events.